-NEWS: Click here for exciting news about our new NeuroMoves facility in Lismore.
+NEWS: Click here for exciting news about NeuroMoves coming to Canberra.

 Spinal Cord Injuries Australia (SCIA) is pleased to share its newly created exercise service, NeuroMoves.
 SCIA now offers a suite of exercise services for people with a neurological condition or other physical disability across Australia in an accessible facility, at a range of price levels.
 We currently see adults and children with either a spinal cord injury, acquired brain injury, stroke, multiple sclerosis, motor neurone disease or cerebral palsy and in the future we will welcome other neurological conditions.